European shares fall, traders cite U.S. Fed official

 By Tricia Wright

-The market was also pegged back by weakness in banking shares, with the fallers' list topped by Barclays after the New York Attorney General filed a lawsuit against it.
+The market was also pegged back by weakness in banking shares, led by a steep drop in Barclays after the New York Attorney General filed a lawsuit against it.

 But it was comments by St. Louis Fed President James Bullard, who told Fox Business Network that the economy would be "near normal" in terms of inflation and unemployment before the end of 2014, that briefly caused a market sell-off.